citysciencelab/cut-mobilities-of-care-masterportal/doc/sensorThings_EN.md

 Note the changes:

  - context: here you can set your this scope for the events (on connect and on message)
- - rm_simulate: if set to true a simulation of Retained Messages via https will take place
+ - rmSimulate: if set to true a simulation of Retained Messages via https will take place
  - jsonPayload: using sensorThingsMqtt the payload is always delivered as a JavaScript Object or JSON - no need to parse it furthermore
- - note that no simulation of Retained Messages will take place if retain is set to 2 (even if rm_simulate is true).
+ - note that no simulation of Retained Messages will take place if retain is set to 2 (even if rmSimulate is true).
 Negate this sentence: "If the Retain Handling option is not 2, all matching retained messages are sent to the Client." ([source](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Toc384800440))

 ### Configuration ###